 Is It Killer Creative?
-5 Quick Questions Can Help You Know"I want to be part of the creative process, but how can I effectively contribute?"
+5 Quick Questions Can Help You Know

 That's a question many direct marketers ask themselves, knowing that they have much to contribute strategically to the success of a creative campaign but don't always have the confidence to know what to look for in the creative review process.

 They know that a less-than-enlightened contribution can damage relationships with the creative team or hurt the creative output.
 So how do marketers navigate?
 Short of going back to school or interning with the creative department, there are ways any marketer can positively influence and evaluate creative.
 A number of proven best practices facilitate the development of powerful, effective creative -- using a helpful dialogue between the marketing and creative sides of the table.